-In addition to meeting the Graduate School's requirements for admission, retention, examinations, candidacy and graduation as listed elsewhere, the student shall:
+In addition to meeting the Graduate School's requirements for admission, retention, examinations, candidacy and graduation as listed elsewhere, the student shall: Opportunity for students to do an independent in-depth study on a contemporary topic under the mentorship of a faculty member.
+Required of students pursuing the Plan B (non-thesis) option.
+Prerequisites: Completion of 18 semester credit hours including core courses.

-- Submit an application, personal information, and recommendations on forms provided by the Graduate School. - 2.
+- 1. Submit an application, personal information, and recommendations on forms provided by the Graduate School. - 2.
 Submit evidence of holding the Provisional Teacher Certificate and at least two years creditable classroom teaching experience for the administrator programs. - 3.
-Complete requirements of the Department Screening Committee as approved by the Graduate School. - 4.
-File a degree and/or certificate plan with faculty advisor and with the Graduate School Office.
+Complete requirements of the Department Screening Committee as approved by the Graduate School. - File a degree and/or certificate plan with faculty advisor and with the Graduate School Office.